stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 but in dreams he still pictures that cat as it scuttled away with certain monstrous alterations and peculiarities.
 Then came the locked cellar door, and the search for something to break it down.
 A heavy stool stood near, and its tough seat was more than enough for the antique panels.
-A crack formed and enlarged, and the whole door gave way&mdash;but from the   other   side;
+A crack formed and enlarged, and the whole door gave way--but from the   other   side;
 whence poured a howling tumult of ice-cold wind with all the stenches of the bottomless pit, and whence reached a sucking force not of earth or heaven, which, coiling sentiently about the paralysed detective, dragged him through the aperture and down unmeasured spaces filled with